mgcrea/node-plist-native/readme.md

 ```

-Building a plist from an object
+Building a plist from an object:
 ``` javascript
 var plist = require('plist-native');